P0455

 • Emissions failure and persistent check engine light

-• Fuel vapor odor if leak is at the tank or filler
+• Fuel vapor odor if the leak is at the tank or filler

 • Missed easy fix (cap) turning into unnecessary parts replacement elsewhere